Hummus: A Dataset of Humorous Multimodal Metaphor Use: Dataset Creation

 \subsection{Detailed metaphor annotation}

 Image-caption pairs that are tagged as \enquote{Yes} or \enquote{WIDLII} in terms of the involvement of humorous metaphor use are further annotated in three aspects: the involved conceptual metaphor, how the conceptual metaphor is reflected in the image (highlighting the relevant objects) and caption (highlighting relevant words), and an explanation of how the metaphor use contributes to the humorous effect of the image-caption pair.
-WIDLII items could be re-labelled as No or Discard items; an explanation is provided if a WIDLII item is eventually Discarded.
+If the annotator can provide full metaphor annotation for a WIDLII item, it entails that the item indeed involves humorous multimodal metaphor use; it therefore has the same value as a Yes item.
+Otherwise, WIDLII items are re-labeled as \enquote{No} if it becomes clear that no metaphor use is involved; or as \enquote{Discard} if the annotator cannot provide full metaphor annotation, but is still uncertain whether the item qualifies as non-metaphorical.
+An explanation is provided if a WIDLII item is eventually Discarded.

 \paragraph{Conceptual metaphor.} Following the tradition of previous research \cite{lakoff-johnson-1980-conceptual,lakoff-etal-1991-master}, the underlying conceptual metaphors are annotated in \textsc{target domain is source domain} format.